The age of steam – steamboats, factories and industries in the city

 The factories take their place

-Anyone who wanders through Stockholm today encounters traces of the age of steam everywhere – although they often hide behind climbing roses, ice cream parlors and modern offices.
+Anyone who walks through Stockholm today encounters traces of the age of steam everywhere – although they often hide behind climbing roses, ice cream parlors and modern offices.
 Where we today drink cappuccino, shop for sneakers or go to art exhibitions, once thundered presses, hammered riveting machines and wheelworks.
 The city seethed with activity – and with risks.
 Fires were a constant danger, explosions not uncommon.
 But even there, in the rain of sparks, Stockholm grew into modern times.
+Take a trip along the quays or out to the islands, and you will find them:

-- The gasworks in Hjorthagen – industrial romanticism and brick dreams
+- The gasworks in Hjorthagen – industrial romance and brick dreams

 - The basilica in Vinterviken where Alfred Nobel's dynamite was born from steam and fire

-- Beckholmen – shipyard, pitch and tar that stayed in the clothes for weeks
+- Beckholmen – shipyard, pitch and tar that lingered in clothes for weeks

 - Danviken's hospital and the early machine shops around Hammarby lake